A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Methods

 \subsection{Scope}

-The purpose of this work was to identify the progress made over the last decade, identifying gaps in current practices, and making a number of specific recommendations for future research in this area.
-Specifically, the goal was to answer a number of questions regarding the use of \ac{XR} in \ac{LV} research: \begin{itemize} \item What are the main types of \ac{XR} technologies used in \ac{LV} research? \item What experimental tasks are studied? \item What are key challenges or scientific gaps that researchers should focus on in the future? \end{itemize}
+The goal of this review is thus to summarize recent research in \ac{XR} applications for people with \ac{BLV} and identify trends that can inform the development of future assistive technologies.
+This includes quantifying the number of studies, summarizing the major findings, identifying gaps in current practices, and making a number of specific recommendations for future research.
+Specifically, the goal was to answer a number of questions regarding the use of \ac{XR} in \ac{BLV} research: \begin{itemize} \item What are the main types of \ac{XR} technologies used in \ac{BLV} research? \item What experimental tasks are studied, and how? \item What are key challenges or scientific gaps that researchers should focus on in the future? \end{itemize}

-\Ac{XR} is a universal term that encompasses \ac{VR}, \ac{AR}, and mixed reality.
-To define ``reality'', we required studies allowing users to interact with an immersive environment.
-Being able to move one's body has been identified as a key factor for immersion~\cite{pasch_immersion_2009}, and studies were excluded if they did not update the environment based on the participant's eye or head movements.
-Studies with monitors usually do not allow for head or body movements, but can still be used to represent a virtual space if complemented with head/eye tracking.
-Smart devices (and their applications) were only included if they were used to augment the environment (as opposed to, for example, a website) in some way.
-For example, a text magnifier that could be pointed at text in real life would be included, but an on-screen text magnifying app would not.
+To define ``reality'' in \acf{XR}, we required that all studies had their end users interact with an immersive environment.
+Being able to move one's body has been identified as a key factor for immersion~\cite{pasch_immersion_2009}; hence we excluded studies that did not update the environment based on the participant's eye, head, or body movements.
+Studies with monitors usually do not allow for head or body movements, but can still be used to represent a virtual space if complemented with head or eye tracking.
+Smart devices (and their applications) were only included if they were used to augment the environment in some way (as opposed to, for instance, augmenting a website).
+For example, a text magnifier that could be pointed at text in real life would be included, because the first-person view would update based on what the magnifier is pointing at; but an on-screen text magnifying app would not.

-A large number of visual accessibility devices may operate on visual information as input modality (e.g., by locating nearby obstacles), but then offer nonvisual feedback to the user (e.g., via text-to-speech software or vibrotactile devices).
-These devices include electronic travel aids, electronic orientation aids, position locator devices, and sensory substitution devices.
-Although such devices can form the basis of practical accessibility aids, some of which have proved very effective in the past, they have also been reviewed extensively (for a recent review, see \cite{manjari_survey_2020}).
-We therefore wanted to focus our review on accessibility aids that offer visual feedback to the user (e.g., by visually augmenting the scene in an \ac{AR} display) with the goal of enhancing their residual vision.